-- Division Administrator – Angela Gerace
+- Division Administrator – Ashley Spencer

 - Medical Records Specialist - Karen Dean

-Assistant medical examiners must have extensive experience in the medical profession, which may include medicine, nursing, emergency medical work, or any other medical profession deemed by the chief medical examiner to provide sufficient health care experience.
-Assistant medical examiners must meet the training and certification requirements established by the Chief Medical Examiner and approved by the commissioner of health.
+Assistant Medical Examiners must have extensive experience in the medical profession, which may include medicine, nursing, emergency medical work, or any other medical profession deemed by the Chief Medical Examiner to provide sufficient health care experience.
+Assistant Medical Examiners must meet the training and certification requirements established by the Chief Medical Examiner and approved by the Commissioner of Health.
 18 V.S.A. § 508

 - Any violence